Corporate Governance

 (2) Basic views on corporate governance

-These are described in “Basic views on corporate governance, capital structure, corporate profile and other basic information 1.
+These are described in “I. Basic views on corporate governance, capital structure, corporate profile, and other basic information, 1.
 Basic views” of this report.

 (3) policies and procedures for determining remuneration of directors

-These are described in “Disclosure of policy on determining remuneration amounts and the calculation methods thereof” under “Director remuneration” in “Management organization and other corporate governance systems regarding decision-making, execution and management oversight 1.
-Matters concerning the organizational structure and operation” of this report.
+These are described in this report in “II.
+Management organization and other corporate governance systems regarding decision-making, execution, and management oversight, 1.
+Matters concerning the organizational structure and operation, Director remuneration, Disclosure of policy on determining remuneration amount and the calculation methods thereof.”

 (4) Policies and procedures for nominating directors and Corporate Auditors